 When Kirbie listed her favorites, I noticed a similar theme of self-tanner as skincare.

 “My favorite self-tanner right now is from Amanda Harrington London,” Kirbie says.
 “She bases her brand on creating a nice foundation for the tan, so instead of avoiding any lotions (which is typical in self-tanner prep), she takes the opposite approach and has you start with a moisturizing primer.
 This has a subtle amount of tan in it before you apply the mousse.
 Her products have CoQ10, collagen, and hyaluronic acid in them as well, and the shade ranges look very natural on the skin.
 I’ve found using latex-free gloves instead of a mitt to apply the tanning mousse leads to a more natural application and longer-lasting tan.
 You also use less of it this way.
 Big fan of her method!”

-Ask any sunless tan aficionado and they’ll tell you that skin prep is everything when it comes to achieving seamless, natural-looking color.
-These are some tips to keep in mind before applying self-tanner (or going for a professional spray tan).
+Ask any sunless tanning aficionado and they’ll tell you that skin prep is everything when it comes to achieving seamless, natural-looking color.
+These are the tips to keep in mind before applying self-tanner (or going in for a professional spray tan).